Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240206-intro-to-formatting-and-linting/lesson.md

 In this lesson, we'll discuss both formatting and style conventions, as well as tools to automatically format code and check that is complies with our style conventions.

 ## Lesson setup
-We'll create a simple Python project to demonstrate how to use the tools we'll be discussing.
+We'll create a Python project to demonstrate how to use the tools we'll be discussing.

 Create a new conda environment and activate it:
 ```bash